 No, the GRE is not required to apply to our graduate programs.
 If GRE scores are available, the applicant is welcome to include these in the application submission.

-3. What are the program deadlines?
+3. What are the graduate application deadlines?

 Our Seaver Graduate Program application deadlines are based on the desired entry term to which the student wishes to enroll for: